ministryofjustice/prison-visits-2/README.md

 also used when generating the `no-reply@` address and the `feedback@` stand-in address used when submitting feedback without an email address to Zendesk.

+#### `SMTP_HOSTNAME` and staging

+If you set `SMTP_HOSTNAME` to `maildrop.dsd.io` and seed prisons, it will create or update all prisons with emails in the format `pvb2.(parameterized prison name)@maildrop.dsd.io`.
+This will ensure that staging and other test emails do not accidentally get sent to real prisons.

 #### `ZENDESK_USERNAME`, `ZENDESK_TOKEN`, `ZENDESK_URL`

 These are required in order to submit user feedback to Zendesk.